ENCCS/julia-for-hpc/content/index.rst

 at researchers and developers who want to learn a modern, high-level, high-performace programming language suitable for scientific computing, data science, machine learning and high-performance computing on CPUs or GPUs.
-Each lesson episode has clearly defined learning objectives and includes multiple exercises along with solutions, and is therefore also useful for self-learning.
+Each lesson episode has clearly defined questions that will be addressed and includes multiple exercises along with solutions, and is therefore also useful for self-learning.
 The lesson material is licensed under `CC-BY-4.0